qxm1995716/musrfm/MCHR/README.md

 For ubuntu os, moving the S2R10_MCHR.so to the dictory of main function, for example, for this repos, the path of S2R10_MCHR.so is ./S2R10_MCHR.so, as the same of training.py. <br><br>
 It should be noted that, the name of both files should not change, that is, S2R10_MCHR.xxx . <br><br>
 **Complie it by yourself**<br>
 Since the python version is locked, if you want to use it in interpreter of different python version, you need complie it by yourself with the boost lib.
-Here we only provide the templete of complie it by gcc in ubuntu os, shown as follows:
+Here we only provide the templete of complie it by g++ in ubuntu os, shown as follows:
 ```
 g++ -shared -fPIC -O2 -I/usr/include/python3.8 -I/usr/include/boost S2R10_MCHR.cpp -o S2R10_MCHR.so -lboost_python38 -lboost_numpy38
 ```